theevo/ChineseCompatibilitiesWithAges/DiscoveryTree.md

             - Rabbit: 8 years older, 4 years younger
             - Tiger: 9 years older, 3 years younger
             - Goat: 4 years older, 8 years younger
-        - 🔥 Goat1955 Steve Jobs's neighbors are
+        - ✅ Goat1955 Steve Jobs's neighbors are
             - Goat: -12, 0, 12
             - Rabbit: 4, -8
             - Horse: 1, -11
             - Pig: 8, -4
+        - 🔥 Horse1930 Warren Buffett's neighbors are
+            - Tiger:
+            - Goat: -12, 0, 12
+            - Dog:

 [^1]: Should years *older* be denoted as positive or negative?
 Why positive: calculating the distance is simple subtraction of the years of birth. `Goat 1991 - Tiger 1986 = 5; Goat 1991 - Tiger 1998 = -7`.
 Why negative: simply add the distance value to the base year. `Goat 1991 + -5 = Tiger 1986; Goat 1991 + 7 = Tiger 1998`.
 Why positive: IMO someone who is 2 years older than me is seen coloquially to be a positive number.
 I simply add 2 to my age to get their age.
 Conversely, for someone 2 years younger than me, I would subtract 2 years from my age (in essence, this would be a negative number).